f18m/cmonitor/README.md

 ### Ubuntu

-If you use an LXC/Docker container based on a Ubuntu distribution you can similarly run the following commands:
+If you use an LXC/Docker container based on a Ubuntu distribution you can similarly install from [my Ubuntu PPA](https://launchpad.net/~francesco-montorsi/+archive/ubuntu/ppa) using the following commands:

 ```
 add-apt-repository ppa:francesco-montorsi/ppa